Vincent440/fcc-technical-documentation/README.md

-# fcc-technical-documentation
+# fcc-MD-technical-documentation

-freeCodeCamp Techincal Documentation Page Created by Vincent Shury
+freeCodeCamp Technical Documentation Page Created by Vincent Shury

-A techincal documentation site.
+A technical documentation site.
+My idea for completing this project was to find an existing set of documentation to restyle in my own unique format.
+As well as to give me the ability to add to my own docs if I needed to.

+**Markdown** was the documentation that I decided would be best to make a responsive web design project.

+[Mastering Markdown](https://guides.github.com/features/mastering-markdown/) located on [GitHub Guides](https://guides.github.com/) was my primary resource for the initial docs.

 Utilizing HTML, CSS, and Bootstrap v4.4 to create a mobile responsive page layout.

 <!--Main Screenshot or image of project -->

 ## Getting Started

-You can view the [Techincal Documentation](http://www.vshury.com/fcc-technical-documentation/) page directly from my GitHub Pages deployment
+You can view the [Technical Documentation](http://www.vshury.com/fcc-technical-documentation/) page directly from my GitHub Pages deployment

 ### **Required Installs**